lightningsoon/Knowly/README.md

 ## Introduction

 **Knowly** is a modern knowledge base management software designed for individuals.
 It aims to provide an efficient, convenient, and intelligent experience for storing and managing all types of knowledge.
-Whether it’s text, tables, images, documents, or structured, semi-structured, or unstructured data, Knowly helps you manage everything with ease, empowering everyone to become a highly efficient knowledge worker.
+Whether it's text, tables, images, documents, or structured, semi-structured, or unstructured data, Knowly helps you manage everything with ease, empowering everyone to become a highly efficient knowledge worker.

 ## Key Features